-Dallas is the ninth-largest city in the U.S. with more than 1.2 million residents and the fourth largest metropolitan area in the United States.
+With more than 1.2 million residents, Dallas is the ninth-largest city in the U.S. and the fourth largest metropolitan area.
 Home to five professional sports teams, Dallas plays hard in every season.
-In addition to sports, the city offers a wide range of shopping centers, museums, cultural activities and economic development.
+In addition, the city offers a wide range of shopping centers, museums, cultural activities and economic development.

 Can't-miss Dallas Attractions

-The first thing you'll notice as you drive into Dallas is Reunion Tower, a 560-foot-tall structure with a 360-degree observation deck.
-After a tour of the tower, set your sights on one of the city's 27 colleges and universities or trot over to Pioneer Plaza to view Trail Drive, one of the largest bronze statues in the world depicting three cowboys and 49 larger-than-life steers.
+The first thing you'll notice is Reunion Tower, a 560-foot-tall structure with a 360-degree observation deck.
+After the tower, visit one of the city's 27 colleges and universities, or trot over to Pioneer Plaza to view the Dallas Cattle Drive Sculptures.
+These are some of the largest bronze statues in the world, depicting three cowboys and 49 larger-than-life steers.

 Neighborhoods and Apartments in Dallas

-As the third-largest city in the Lone Star state, Dallas offer a wealth of neighborhood choices for those seeking the perfect apartment.
-New to the Big D?
+As the third-largest city in the Lone Star state, Dallas offers a wealth of neighborhood choices for those seeking the perfect apartment.
 Here are our top picks for the best places to live in Dallas, TX:

-Highly driveable, Dallas sits at the confluence of four major interstates, but many Dallas residents prefer to walk, bike or hop aboard the DART public transit system.
+Highly driveable, Dallas sits at the confluence of four major interstates.
+Many Dallas residents prefer getting around in other ways, either walking, biking or using the DART public transit system.

 Fun Things to Do in Dallas

 Stop and smell the roses in the 19 gardens at Dallas Arboretum and Botanical Gardens, a 66-acre oasis just outside the city.
 To get your adrenaline pumping, go to American Airlines Center to watch a Dallas Mavericks basketball game or Dallas Stars hockey match.